wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 can be performed very fast, and is easily implemented on hardware.
 All of these properties are why Rijndael was chosen by NIST to become AES.

+If you would like to read more on the design of AES, take a look at [The Design of Rijndael][design-of-rijndael].
+If you want to learn more about why Rijndael was chosen over other candidates, take a look at [this answer on StackExchange][finalist-nist-aes].

 [biclique-attack]: https://en.wikipedia.org/wiki/Biclique_attack "Biclique attack"
+[design-of-rijndael]: http://www.springer.com/gp/book/9783540425809 "The Design of Rijndael"
+[finalist-nist-aes]: http://crypto.stackexchange.com/questions/11104/how-exactly-was-the-finalist-chosen-in-the-nist-aes-competition "How exactly was the finalist chosen in the NIST AES competition?"